Overview of the Statewide Medicaid Managed Care Long-Term Care Program

 Having income and / or assets over Medicaid’s limit(s) does not mean an applicant cannot still qualify for Medicaid.
 There are a variety of planning strategies that can be used to help persons who would otherwise be ineligible to become eligible.
 Some of these strategies are fairly easy to implement, and others, exceedingly complex.
 Below are the most common.

 When persons have assets over the limits, trusts are an option.
 Irrevocable Funeral Trusts are pre-paid funeral and burial expense trusts that Medicaid does not count as assets.
-Another option are annuities that turns countable assets into a stream of income.
+Another option are Medicaid-Compliant Annuities that turn countable assets into a stream of income.
 There are many other options when the applicant has assets exceeding the limit.

 Inadequate planning or improperly implementing a Medicaid planning strategy can result in a denial or delay of Medicaid benefits.
-Professional Medicaid planners are educated in the planning strategies available in the state of Florida to meet Medicaid’s financial eligibility criteria without jeopardizing Medicaid eligibility.
-Furthermore, there are additional planning strategies that not only help one meet Medicaid’s financial criteria, but can also protect assets from Medicaid’s estate recovery program, preserving them for family as inheritance.
-These strategies often violate Medicaid’s 60-month look back rule, and therefore, should be implemented well in advance of the need for long-term care.
-However, there are some workarounds, such as the Modern Half a Loaf Strategy, and Medicaid planners are aware of them.
-For these reasons, it is highly suggested one consult a Medicaid planner for assistance in qualifying for Medicaid when over the income and / or asset limit(s).
-Find a Medicaid planner.
+Professional Medicaid Planners are educated in the planning strategies available in Florida to meet Medicaid’s financial eligibility criteria without jeopardizing Medicaid eligibility.
+Furthermore, there are additional planning strategies that not only help one meet Medicaid’s financial criteria, but can also protect assets from Medicaid’s Estate Recovery Program, preserving them for family as inheritance.
+These strategies often violate Medicaid’s 60-month Look Back Rule, and therefore, should be implemented well in advance of the need for long-term care.
+However, there are some workarounds, such as the Modern Half a Loaf Strategy, and Medicaid Planners are aware of them.
+For these reasons, it is highly suggested one consult a Medicaid Planner for assistance in qualifying for Medicaid when over the income and / or asset limit(s).
+Find a Medicaid Planner.

 How to Apply for the Statewide Medicaid Managed Care Long-Term Care Program